munificent/craftinginterpreters/book/strings.md

 ^code val-obj (1 before, 1 after)

-When a Value's type is `VAL_OBJ`, the payload is a pointer to the heap memory, so we add another case to the union for that:
+When a Value's type is `VAL_OBJ`, the payload is a pointer to the heap memory, so we add another case to the union for that.

 ^code union-object (1 before, 1 after)

-As we did with the other value types, we crank out a couple of helpful macros for working with Obj values:
+As we did with the other value types, we crank out a couple of helpful macros for working with Obj values.

 ^code is-obj (1 before, 2 after)

 This evaluates to `true` if the given Value is an Obj.
-If so, we can use:
+If so, we can use this:

 ^code as-obj (2 before, 1 after)

 It extracts the Obj pointer from the value.
-We can also go the other way:
+We can also go the other way.

 ^code obj-val (1 before, 2 after)